younata/younata.github.io/_posts/2025-06-13-whats-new-in-testing-swift-6-2.md

 Since Swift 6.0 was released last year, 6 proposals have been merged for Swift Testing:

-Ranged Confirmations
+- Ranged Confirmations
-Return errors from `#expect(throws:)`
+- Return errors from `#expect(throws:)`
-Test Scoping Traits
+- Test Scoping Traits
-Exit Tests
+- Exit Tests
-Attachments
+- Attachments
-Evaluate in ConditionTrait
+- Evaluate in ConditionTrait

 The first 3 were included in Swift 6.1, releasing alongside xcode 16.3.
 The latter 3 are in Swift 6.2, and are currently included in the xcode 26.0 beta.
 Additionally, there are at least 3 pitches I'm aware of that are being actively discussed, which may or may not make it into the Swift 6.2 release.

+Let's go over each of these, starting with Ranged Confirmations.

 ### Merged Proposals

-Let's go over each of these, starting with Ranged Confirmations:

 #### Ranged Confirmations